SDN Logo

 What was the most difficult question?

-Students said the most difficult question asked at University of Pittsburgh School of Pharmacy discussed the lack of direction due to only being asked 3 questions in 45 minutes, making it challenging to stay on task and cover all desired aspects.
-Some respondents mentioned that any question could be challenging depending on interview preparation, indicating a varied difficulty level.
+Students said most difficult question asked at University of Pittsburgh School of Pharmacy discussed the lack of direction in a 45-minute interview where they were only asked 3 questions, making it challenging to stay on task and cover all desired aspects.
+Some respondents mentioned that the difficulty lay in any of the previous questions based on individual preparation, hinting at a potential MMI format where confidentiality agreements may have been in place.

 How long was the interview?